Rules and Practice Guidance

 Aboriginal Permanency Coordinators

 Have extensive knowledge about services provided locally in the service system.
-They act as a link between FACS and funded service providers and other service providers, providing advice about service packages to achieve the permanency case plan goal.
+They act as a link between DCJ and funded service providers and other service providers, providing advice about service packages to achieve the permanency case plan goal.
 Aboriginal Permanency Coordinators are not assessors or decision makers and do not provide specialist practice advice.
 They are Permanency Support Program experts and provide advice and support to all stakeholders under the program.
-They oversight the minimum review periods under the Permanency Support Program between FACS and funded service providers.
+They oversight the minimum review periods under the Permanency Support Program between DCJ and funded service providers.

 Child and Family District Units (CFDU)

 In each DCJ district, acts as the key interface between funded service providers and other service providers and DCJ in relation to children by:

 CFDUs provide advice to funded service providers and other service providers regarding:

 CFDUs are also the point of contact for funded service providers and other service providers where there has been a significant change in relevant circumstances for the child, their parents and family/kin that requires review.
 They liaise with district C&P teams (including Contract Managers), Permanency Coordinators and local CSC casework teams when contacted by services providers about: